 Packing error increases with increasing range of values

-The issue for fields accumulated from the start of the forecast is that the packing parameters - and hence the discretisation and the packing error - change as the range of values increases.
-Because the bits per value remains constant, the effect is to increase the packing error by a factor of two periodically as the range increases.
+The issue for fields accumulated from the start of the forecast is that the packing parameters - and hence the discretisation and the packing error - change as the range of the values to be packed increases.
+Because the bits per value remains constant, the effect is to increase the packing error periodically by a factor of two as the range increases.
 This is illustrated in Figure 1 below which shows how the packing error (the red line) increases as the values of the sunshine duration field increase throughout a 10-day forecast

 Figure 1